OpenBB-finance/OpenBB/website/content/sdk/reference/forex/oanda/candles.md

 ---
 title: candles
-description: Request data for candle chart
+description: The page provides detailed info on 'candles' functions within the OpenBB forex category for Oanda.
+It covers methods to request candle chart data and display the candle chart, along with their respective parameters and return types.
+Source links for Python code are included.
 keywords:
-- forex
-- oanda
 - candles
+- chart
+- Forex
+- granularity
+- data points
+- Oanda
+- currency pair
+- Source Code
+- matplotlib
+- additional charts
 ---

 import HeadTitle from '@site/src/components/General/HeadTitle.tsx';